galtay/govlytics/README.md

 ## Installation

-This package was tested with python 2.7.10.
+This package was tested on Ubuntu 15.10 64 bit with python 2.7.10.
 For best results create a virtual environment,

 ```bash